Shopify Store Settings, Pages, and Admin Set Up

 That’s the real value of getting the admin side of your store right.
 Not any single thing on the list, but the cumulative effect of a store that has all its pieces in place.
 Customers feel it even when they can’t name it.
 A store that has a clear FAQ, visible legal pages, a consistent brand name, and a professional feel throughout converts better than one that doesn’t.
 That’s not an opinion, it’s just what trust does to buying behavior.

 The merchants who build the most successful Shopify stores aren’t necessarily the ones with the biggest budgets or the most experience.
 They’re the ones who treat every part of their store as worth doing properly, even the parts nobody sees.
+Use the 30-day checklist at the top as your priority order, double-check the six commonly-missed settings before you start running ads, and treat each linked guide below as the in depth resource when you’re ready for it.
 Do that, and you’re already ahead of most of the competition.
-The articles throughout this guide will take you through each piece step by step whenever you’re ready to check them off.